A digital ledger, a leading-edge technology, can make financial transactions faster, safer, and paperless

 These digital currencies are used largely as a means to fund projects in a streamlined fashion that do not require the expense of attorneys and investment banks.
-Yet, blockchain can be a record for any type of information that far exceeds the scope of digital-currency portfolios.
-For the mortgage industry, blockchain can be used to record the contractual terms and conditions of all sales and purchases of real estate.
+Yet, a digital ledger can be a record for any type of information that far exceeds the scope of digital-currency portfolios.
+For the mortgage industry, this can be used to record the contractual terms and conditions of all sales and purchases of real estate.
 It can also affirm the identity of buyers and sellers along with their assets, employment, investment income and credit rating.

-Taken to its logical conclusion, when blockchain can confirm who you say you are and confirm that you have the necessary assets and income, and that there are no deal-breaking encumbrances on the property being transacted, then real estate transactions will become completely paperless — and as fast and as easy as a credit card transaction.
+Taken to its logical conclusion, when the digital ledger can confirm who you say you are and confirm that you have the necessary assets and income, and that there are no deal-breaking encumbrances on the property being transacted, then real estate transactions will become completely paperless — and as fast and as easy as a credit card transaction.

 One area where paperless transactions will make the most impact is digitizing title information.
-Many activities must happen to make moving title information into blockchain economically feasible.
-In some states and counties, title information is housed digitally in databases, while in others it is stored in paper files across many county courthouses.
-With proper funding, all of these public records can be transformed into blockchain.
+Many activities must happen to make moving title information into this digital format economically feasible.
+In some states and counties, title information (data and its metadata) is housed digitally in databases, while in others it is stored in paper files across many county courthouses.
+With proper funding, all of these public records can be transformed into this digital format.
 With few exceptions, however, the official records would remain in their original locations, for legal and other reasons.

 The value of digitizing title data is that it eliminates the cost of dedicating a large physical space for paper files, along with the staff to maintain those records.
 Digital titles protect against the myriad problems that ensue when title documents are misfiled or lost or the old county courthouse burns down.